-Trazodone has been extensively studied for its ability to treat depressive disorder, as this is the only condition it’s approved by the FDA to treat.
+Trazodone has been extensively studied for its ability to treat major depressive disorder (MDD).

-A medical review of trazodone to treat depression was published in the CNS Drugs journal in 2012.
-The review is extensive, citing over 100 individual publications on the topic.
-The study authors concluded that the drug is “effective and well tolerated” for treating depression.
+A medical review of trazodone for depression was published in the CNS Drugs journal.
+The review cited over 100 clinical trials, and concluded that the drug is “effective and well tolerated” for treating depression.
 Depression scores improved in the majority of the trials.

-In the trial, trazodone use significantly lowered average MADRS scores, from 27.4 to 7.5 by the completion of week 5.
+Trazodone use significantly lowered average depression scores from 27.4 to 7.5 by the end of week 5.
 That's a decrease of 73%.

-We can conclude from the available research that trazodone is effective for treating depression in clinically depressed patients.
+We will conclude from the available research that trazodone is effective for treating depression.

 Trazodone for Sleep